genepattern/RandomForest/docs/tutorial.md

 # Random Forest

 **Description**: The following is a GenePattern module written in Python 3.
-It performs [random forest classification](/docs/randomforest.md) by either <ins>cross-validation</ins> (takes one dataset as input, done through LOOCV, [leave-one-out cross validation](/docs/randomforest.md#leave-one-out-cross-validation)) or <ins>test-train prediction</ins> (takes two datasets, test and train).
+It performs [random forest classification](/docs/randomforest.md) by either <ins>cross-validation</ins> (takes one dataset as input, done through LOOCV, [leave-one-out cross validation](/docs/randomforest.md#leave-one-out-cross-validation)) or <ins>test-train prediction</ins> (takes two datasets, test and train, with the option of using a pickle file of an already-fitted model instead of the training dataset).
 Each dataset consists of two file inputs, one for feature data (.gct), and one for target data (.cls).
 It uses Scikit-learn's RandomForestClassifier (v1.2).
 Also includes several optional parameters for specifying the classification algorithm process.

 **Author**: Omar Halawa, GenePattern Team @ Mesirov Lab - UCSD